AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. On the **Clean Missing Data** window under **Cleaning mode**, make sure to select **Replace with mean**.
 Click **Save** again on the main screen.

     ![](../images/lab07-image17.png)

+### Task 4: Configure the Split Data Component

+In this task you will add **Split Data** and it divides the dataset into two parts: 70% for training and 30% for testing.
+The split is based on a random seed.

+**Why this step matters:**

+By splitting the data, you will create a fair way to test how well your model works on new, unseen cases.
+This reinforces the concept of training vs. testing in machine learning.

 1. In the **Component tab**, search for **Split Data**, Confirm that it says: "Partitions the rows of a dataset into two distinct sets....
 Drag the component into your canvas, placing it below the **Clean Missing Data** block.